 As the leading source of up-to-date information on the events and stories of our region, the Fort Frances Times mirrors and accurately records the activities of the Rainy River District and provides an objective and honest voice for the people, organizations, leaders and businesses of both the Indigenous and non-Indigenous communities in the Rainy River District.

 The Fort Frances Times is committed to be the leader in delivering news and both printed and digital products to the Rainy River District.
-In order to be a leader, the newspaper and its staff are committed to delivering the finest products and services to all members of our communities.
+As a leader, we have a responsibility to act as a catalyst for change in our District, and to be embedded in the community through our storytelling, our support for local businesses and initiatives, and our commitment to doing what is right.
+In order to be a leader, the newspaper and its staff are committed to delivering the finest stories, products and services to our readers, our advertisers, and our communities.

 As a leader, the Times and its staff will help promote people, their jobs, and the opportunities that can be created in the Rainy River District.
 We commit to support groups and organizations that work to create employment, diversify the economy, provide new educational opportunities and create a culture of ethical, sustainable growth in the district.